top of page

 5. Can I book a transfer between the airport and Tui?

 You can grab a taxi outside the arrivals at Vigo International airport.
-Rates are not advertised.
+Rates are not officially advertised but I did use this service in June 2024 for my Camino trip and it cost just Eur 30 or 35.
 Otherwise you can book your transfer in advance.
-Transfer costs from Vigo airport to Tui for two people: Euro 67 through https://www.mytransfers.com
+If you Transfer costs from Vigo airport to Tui for two people: Euro 67 through https://www.mytransfers.com

 6. Am I entitled to a Compostella Certificate if I walk from Tui to Santiago de Compostella?